 In the laboratory, the identified eggs are stripped of surrounding cells and prepared for fertilization while the semen is prepared by sperm washing (removing inactive cells).
 The sperm and the egg are co-incubated in a ratio of about 75000:1 in a culture medium for 4-16 hours.
 In most cases, the eggs will be fertilized by that time and bear two pronuclei.
 However, in certain situations, such as low sperm count or motility, an egg is fertilized by injecting a single sperm into it in a process called Intracytoplasmic Sperm Injection (ICSI).

-The zygote is incubated until it becomes an embryo of 6-8 cell stage (2-3 days after co-incubation) or, blastocyst stage (5-6 days after co-incubation).
-Then 2-3 best-looking embryos are transferred through the cervix into the uterine cavity of the woman with a catheter under ultrasound guidance, while the remaining embryos are usually cryopreserved for further implantations, if necessary.
+The zygote is incubated until it becomes an embryo of the 6-8 cell stage (2-3 days after co-incubation) or blastocyst stage (5-6 days after co-incubation).
+Then 2-3 best-looking embryos are transferred through the cervix into the uterine cavity of the woman with a catheter under ultrasound guidance.
+And the remaining embryos are usually cryopreserved for further implantations, if necessary.

 Pre-implantation Genetic Screening and Diagnosis